DimitarDDD/project5/README.md

 When you click to see detail on a product, you'll be able to also see all of the other reviews and pictures for that product.If the user is loged in ,can add,edit or deelete their own reviews.The navbar is with the same background cover,logo and html file order in every single page.
 The user as well can use the recommend button to recommend a product they want when they arre writing a review.

-I wanted to implement an ease of access with this site, to make it as simple and obvious as possible for both swimmers and alumni to navigate through the site while maintaining consistency throughout the design.

 Technologies
 Django (2.0)